sjgosai/boda2/README.md

 - CUDA: 11.3

 # Installation Guide
-CODA can be installed from the latest version of the GITHUB repo.
+First install `torch`, then CODA can be installed from the latest version of the GITHUB repo.
 ```
 git clone https://github.com/sjgosai/boda2.git
 cd boda2/